psychemedia/storytelling-notes/_macpherson_to_do.md

 And left me no refuge.
 But Braco Duff, in rage enough,

-He first laid hands on me ;
+He first laid hands on me;
 And if that death would not prevent,

 Avenged would I be.

 As for my life, it is but short,

-When I shall be no more ;
+When I shall be no more;
 To part with life I am content,

 As any heretofore.